TITLE Library Associate II

 2. Supports the development and utilization of library information resources by utilizing a variety of on-line Library and other electronic systems and printed sources for a variety of tasks, which may include installing and troubleshooting software, processing interlibrary loans, providing reference services for various collections, importing records into the Library’s integrated systems, creating, updating, and monitoring complex bibliographic and holdings records, ordering and purchasing materials, performing claiming functions, compiling information and statistics related to major departmental functions, and creating reports for internal and external distribution.

 3. Ensures the efficient operation of the library by providing specialized services specific to the assigned department, such as processing materials entering the collection, identifying and processing materials for mending, preservation, and binding, processing incoming mail, library materials, and equipment, providing reserve collection services, investigating and resolving complaints, conducting workshops in the area of expertise, assuming responsibility for fees collected and depositing them with the Bursar's Office, maintaining adequate supplies for operation of the department, troubleshooting hardware and software problems, managing access and maintenance of Library resources, such as computers, microforms, copiers, etc.

 4. Helps to develop an effective and efficient staff of full and part-time employees and student workers by hiring, training, supervising, scheduling, and evaluating their performance.

 5. Assists in responding to weather, fire, and security emergencies by maintaining order, directing evacuation of the library, securing designated areas, and contacting proper authorities.

-6. Maintains competency and professional currency through self-directed professional reading, attending professional development courses, and attending training and/or courses required by the supervisor.
+7. Remains competent and current through self-directed professional reading, attending professional development courses, and attending training and/or courses required by the supervisor.